 After Brexit, many UK citizens are wondering if they can use their UK driving license abroad.

 If you intend to live in Denmark permanently, you should exchange your British license for a Danish one.
 If your UK driver’s license was issued before January 1, 2021, you are able to do this without taking a test.
 You need to do this within 180 days of taking up residency in Denmark.

 If your license was issued on or after 1 January 2021, you can still exchange your license without a test in Denmark, but you can only exchange it for a category B (normal car) license.

 How can Matthew James Removals help me with my move from the UK to Denmark?

 If you’re thinking of moving to Denmark from the UK, we can help make your transition as smooth as possible.
 We understand that international removals can feel like a daunting task, which is why our comprehensive removal services can take care of the logistics of your move.

-Let us take care of the removals so that you can focus on creating your new life in this beautiful country.
+Let us take care of the removals to Denmark so that you can focus on creating your new life in this beautiful country.

 Contact us today for a free quote.